Updated June 15, 2020

 Larger goat herds tend to have both a female and male head.
 The top female, also known as the queen goat, leads the others to food and gets top choice in sleeping and food arrangements.
 The queen goat’s children, if any, tend to also get preferential treatment.
 Typically the largest or strongest male in a herd gets to be at the top.
 When a new male goat enters into a herd, they will typically try to fight everyone in the herd at one point or another in order to establish their place in the herd order.
 It’s important to recognize what is “normal” rough housing between goats and what behaviors are intended to cause harm.
 This way you can determine if and when you need to intervene.
 While headbutting can look rough, most times there is no need to intervene when two goats are butting each other head-on.
 If someone seems outmatched or outnumbered, or if the interaction moves from headbutting to hooking and sideswiping, you may need to find a way to safely intervene.
 Goats can do serious damage when they slam each other in the side or hook each other (especially if they hook a leg and yank it into an unnatural position).
 It’s best to have multiple people and to focus on moving or restraining the dominant goat.
 If you quickly restrain the goat who is being bullied, the dominant goat (or goats) may take advantage of the goat’s inability to defend himself and take a few cheap shots while you are trying to move him to safety.
 It’s better if you can restrain or separate the confrontational goats first, and then move the bullied goat.

-If you’re caring for a mother goat with a nursing kid, they may be rightfully protective of their young.
+If you’re caring for a mother goat with a nursing A young goat, they may be rightfully protective of their young.
 Provide ample space for the mother and kid, never going between the two of them when possible.
 If for some reason you need to separate the mother and kid, such as for a health examination, be very gentle in separating the two of them, and anticipate quite a bit of displeasure or distress from the mother.
 Only separate a mother and baby if you absolutely have to, and try to do so in a way that allows the mother and baby to maintain visual contact.

 Should I Train A Goat?